wmcooper2/color-changing-tiles/README.md

 ## Problems/Solutions
 * getting the squares to adapt to the most restrictive window dimension so that it would always be square and fit within the window was a small challenge after having not coded in JavaScript for a few months.
-* Now, I'm working on a button that allows the last clicked square to act as an anchor for automatically converting other squares between it and another square of the same color to its own color.
+* getting the capture of other squares to work automatically would require some other mechanism like keeping track of what player was the current one, so instead I added a button to allow the user to choose when to capture so if they make a mistake in clicking a square, it would not ruin the state of the game by automatically capturing other colors.

 ## More Information
 N/A